Aberdeen Proving Ground: History

-APG is the U.S. Army's oldest active proving ground, established on October 20, 1917, six months after the U.S. entered World War I. The planning and construction were overseen by Brigadier General Colden Ruggles, who later served as the Army's Chief of Ordnance.
-Its location allowed design and testing of ordnance materiel to take place near contemporary industrial and shipping centers.
+Aberdeen Proving Ground is the U.S. Army's oldest active proving ground, established on October 20, 1917—six months after the U.S. entered World War I. The planning and construction were overseen by Brigadier General Colden Ruggles, who later served as the Army's Chief of Ordnance.
+Its location allowed for design and testing of ordnance materiel to take place near contemporary industrial and shipping centers.
 The proving ground was created as a successor to the Sandy Hook Proving Ground, which was too small for some of the larger weapons being tested.

-At the peak of World War II, APG had billeting space for 2,348 officers and 24,189 enlisted personnel.
+At the peak of World War II, the Aberdeen Proving Ground had billeting space for 24,189 enlisted personnel and 2,348 officers.

-A notable scientist was James B. Conant, who helped develop Lewisite at Aberdeen, went on to become the President of Harvard, and oversaw the Manhattan Project for OSRD.
+A notable scientist was James B. Conant, who helped develop Lewisite at Aberdeen, went on to become the President of Harvard, and oversaw the Manhattan Project for the Office of Scientific Research and Development (OSRD).

 Prompt critical excursion

-Aberdeen was home to the Army Pulse Radiation Facility Reactor, in 1968.
+Aberdeen was home to the Army Pulse Radiation Facility Reactor.
 On September 6, 1968, this reactor was the site of a prompt critical excursion during commissioning tests.
-This accident harmed no personnel but did release enough heat to reach the melting point of the fuel in the core, 1150 °C. This caused damage to the fuel components of the reactor, fusing the four central rings together.
+This accident harmed no personnel but did release enough heat to reach the melting point of the fuel in the core, at 1150 C. This caused damage to the fuel components of the reactor, fusing the four central rings together.
 This is one of thirty-three prompt critical accidents worldwide, between 1949 and 2000.

 Base Realignment and Closure program

-Under the Base Realignment and Closure (BRAC) program, as announced in 2005, the APG is projected to lose the Ordnance School and associated R&D facilities with 3862 military and 290 civilian jobs moving to Fort Gregg-Adams, Virginia.
-APG will gain 451 military and 5,661 civilian jobs from Fort Monmouth, New Jersey.
-As a result, the net change is a loss of 3,411 military jobs and a gain of 5,371 civilian jobs.
+Under the Base Realignment and Closure (BRAC) program, as announced in 2005, the APG was projected to lose the Ordnance School and associated R&D facilities, with 3,862 military and 290 civilian jobs moving to Fort Lee, Virginia.
+APG would gain 451 military and 5,661 civilian jobs from Fort Monmouth, New Jersey.
+As a result, APG incurred a net-loss of 3,411 military jobs and gain of 5,371 civilian jobs.